JanNeuendorf/zipurat/README.md

 datasets that are still evolving.
 Therefore, creating the archive is allowed to be slow and inconvenient because you will only do it once.

-There is no support for anything but file contents: no metadata, no links, not even empty folders.
+There is no support for anything but file contents: no metadata, no links.
+The only exception are empty directories.

 There is no error correction used inside the format.